storopoli/storopoli.com/content/blog/2025-04-07-randomness/index.md

-The algorithm uses sampling to probabilistically find the **median**, and uses [Chebyshev's inequality](https://en.wikipedia.org/wiki/Chebyshev's_inequality), an upper bound on the on the probability of deviation of a random variable from its mean.
+The algorithm uses sampling to probabilistically find the **median**, and uses [Chebyshev's inequality](https://en.wikipedia.org/wiki/Chebyshev's_inequality), an upper bound on the probability of deviation of a random variable from its mean.
 Since it is a probabilistic algorithm, it finds the median in $O(n)$ (linear time) with probability
 $1 - n^{-\frac{1}{4}}$ (close to $1$ for large $n$).